 Bulgaria’s Finance Ministry said on September 30 that the consolidated Budget surplus for the eight months of 2016 was 3.32 billion leva, or 3.7 per cent of this year’s estimated gross domestic product, exceeding the ministry’s 3.29 billion leva forecast issued last month.

 The figure represented an improvement of three GDP percentage points compared to the same period of 2015, when Bulgaria recorded a Budget surplus of 622 million leva, the ministry said in a statement.
 It forecast a Budget surplus of 3.39 billion leva at the end of September.

 The state Budget had a surplus of 1.91 million leva and the EU funds surplus was 1.4 billion leva.
-Bulgaria’s contribution to the EU budget for the first four months of 2016 was 536.4 million leva.
+Bulgaria’s contribution to the EU budget for the first eight months of 2016 was 536.4 million leva.